UsableSecurityPrivacyLab/49X-Smarthome-Privacy/README.md

 ## 49X-Smarthome-Privacy

+### Project Overview

+This project's purpose is to display data and statistics about network traffic gathered from smart-home devices on your home network.
+The dashboard displays various information such as geolocation data, ping frequency, and most traffic by device.

+### Installing the local database

 Install postgresql and start a cluster-this will be different depending on your operating system.
 Consult the documentation at https://www.postgresql.org/download.